adamchainz/inline-snapshot-django/README.rst

 Usage
 =====

-The primary interface is the ``snapshot_queries()`` context manager, which captures the SQL queries executed by Django ORM and returns a list of their fingerprints.
+The primary interface is the ``snapshot_queries()`` context manager, which captures the SQL queries executed by Django, across all connections, and returns a list of their fingerprints.
 This list can then be compared against a snapshot using |inline-snapshots snapshot() function|__, for example:

 .. |inline-snapshots snapshot() function| replace:: inline-snapshot’s ``snapshot()`` function